masabai/aws_eventbridge_tickers_service/README.md

-# Production-Ready Portfolio Tracker with Event Scheduling
+# Investment Tracker with Event Scheduling
 Automated daily portfolio reporting on a scheduled EC2 instance, with systemd launching Python scripts at startup.